stop-war-in-ukraine/stop-russia-it/README.md

 Go to anti-war meetings and demonstrations, donate money to Ukrainian army or charity organizations.
 Remember that this war continues due to your silent approval!

-# Glory to Ukraine!
-Glory to heroes!
+# No glory to Ukraine!
+No glory to nazi Bendera!